IBM/container-service-getting-started-wt/Lab 5/README.md

       destination: {}
       source: {}
 ```
-We can see that this is the case by running another pod in the namespace and attempting to access the nginx service.
+You can see that this is the case by running another pod in the namespace and attempting to access the nginx service.

 ```
 $ kubectl run --namespace=advanced-policy-demo access --rm -ti --image busybox /bin/sh